Manchester is the largest city in North West England and is viewed by many as both the ‘capital’ of the north of England and the UK’s second city.

 The Manchester Arena is one of the largest and busiest concert venues in the world, regularly playing host to some of the biggest names in music and comedy.
 Other major music venues in Manchester include the Apollo, Academy, and Bridgewater Hall.

-Further information and leaflets for all these tourist attractions and more can be obtained from the Manchester Visitor Information Centre on Piccadilly Plaza.
+Further information and leaflets for all these tourist attractions and more can be obtained from the Manchester Visitor Information Centre at Manchester Central Library.

 Manchester offers a diverse range of shops and shopping centres with options to suit all tastes and budgets.